 For Burch, Atlanta style is about standing out without sacrificing comfiness.
 "You can put together what you like that's cute and comfortable and still fit into the fashion world here," she says.
-You can see the creativity of the dressers, who are "mixing patterns with different things — especially colors!
-We like to be bright."
+There's a creativity to the dressing, which Burch says can be seen in the way locals mix patterns into their look.

 Reed agrees, pointing out that the look's pant sets it apart.
 "I loved the print of the pant," she says.
 "If you just change out the heels and add a sandal, she can take that to the office and then drinks or dinner afterward."
-A waterside spin around Lake Lanier would be the perfect backdrop, too, Reed says.
+A waterside spin around Lake Lanier would be the perfect backdrop, too, says Reed.

 Reed's final touch on Burch's look was a shimmery set of metallic earrings.
 "They hung just right on her shoulder and complemented her hair," Reed says.
 "She had an off-the-shoulder look, so it hit her shoulders just right."